dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc16/UDF_Functions.md

 SELECT calculate_grade(105);  -- Returns 'The score should not be less than 0 or greater than 100'
 ```

-Take a look at the screenshot to see it in action:
+Take a look at this screenshot to see it in action:

 ![Function returning the calculated grades](calcgradefunct.png)

 ## Example 3: Function to Determine Campaign Priority for a Store